| Safe Haskell | None |

 Syntactic sugar for first order computations with no additional constraints

-on the effectful context f
+on the effectful context f or computational context m.

 Example: